yoanmalie/d8-theming-guide/new-theming-layer/theme-engines.md

 # Theme engines

-Inside the `core/themes` lives a fourth folder (besides `bartik`, `seven`, `stark` and `classy`), called `engines`.
+Inside the `core/themes` lives a fifth folder (besides `bartik`, `seven`, `stark` and `classy`), called `engines`.
 This folder contains the theme engines.
-In Drupal 8, the default template engine is **Twig**.
-The default template engine from Drupal 7 hoverever, PHPTemplate, does still live in there.
-Although it's not recommended to continue using the engine, it might be useful when you're migrating your Drupal 7 sites to Drupal 8.
-Bare in mind that Twig has a lot more to offer and is more secure than PHPTemplate.
+The default template engine In Drupal 8 is **Twig**.
+The default template engine from Drupal 7 however, PHPTemplate, does still live in there.
+It's not recommended to continue using the engine.
+Bare in mind that Twig has a lot more to offer and is much more secure than PHPTemplate.

 ## What is a theme engine?